dotnet/EntityFramework.Docs/entity-framework/core/saving/index.md

 First, <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges> requires that you query and track all the entities you will be modifying or deleting.
 If you need to, say, delete all Blogs with a rating below a certain threshold, you must query, materialize and track a potentially huge number of rows, and have <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges> generate a `DELETE` statement for each and every one of them.
 Relational databases provide a far more efficient alternative: a single `DELETE` command can be sent, specifying which rows to delete via a `WHERE` clause, but the <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges> model doesn't allow for generating that.

-To support this "bulk update" scenario, you can use <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteDelete%2A> as follows:
+To support this "bulk update" scenario, you can use <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteDelete*> as follows:

 ```c#
 context.Blogs.Where(b => b.Rating < 3).ExecuteDelete();